Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Angelo.md

   Got peashooters to only shoot when there is a zombie in its row and the zombie is on the lawn.

 ### 2025 6-4 Added BucketHead
   Created buckethead class, attempting to randomly spawn then in.
 Bucket heads lose their bucket before losing HP.

+    (at home)
+    Updated seeds so that reclicking the option to display them made it so you can unselect.
+No longer forced to click

+### 2025-6-6 updated map grid
+    Fixed the bug with the grid due to uneven sizing of the lawn.